radcamp/radcamp.github.io/AF-Biota/03_ipyrad_partII_CLI.md

 ```
 %%bash
-ipyrad -p params-ipyrad-test.txt -s 7
+ipyrad -p params-anolis.txt -s 7
 ```

-A new directory is created called `ipyrad-test_outfiles`.
+A new directory is created called `anolis_outfiles`.
 This directory contains all the output files specified in the params file.
 The default is to create all supported output files which include .phy, .nex, .geno, .treemix, .str, as well as many others.